nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

  ![add_command_module_sd](images/add_command_module_SD.JPG)

-Note: A self-call to a specific method to add the new `CalendarItem` to the `CalendarList` is done based on the type of `CalendarItem` being added.
+* Note: A self-call to a specific method to add the new `CalendarItem` to the `CalendarList` is done based on the type of `CalendarItem` being added.
 The `CalendarItem` object created is also based on the type of `CalendarItem` being added.

+#### Check the validity of a module code
+This feature is facilitated by `ModuleChecker` class and `NusModule` class.

+The `NusModule` class consists of an empty constructor, a getter and setter to retrieve and set the module code of a `NusModule` object.
+The `ModuleChecker` class has a `generateNusModsMap()` which generates a `HashMap<String, NusModule>`.
+This is achieved by reading the JSON file from the NUS Mod website and parser it into a list of Module objects.

+After which, the isModuleValid function will analyse the module code entered by the user, and returns TRUE if the code is valid, FALSE otherwise.

 ### Mark a task as done feature
 This feature is facilitated by `DoneCommand`.
 The following sequence diagram show how the `execute()` operation works:<br/>
 ![done_command_sd](images/done_command_SD.JPG)

-Note: The command first extracts the task number from the user input prior to `convertTaskNumberToCalendarNumber`.
+* Note: The command first extracts the task number from the user input prior to `convertTaskNumberToCalendarNumber`.
 There will be a check in the function `markTaskAsDone(calendarNumber)` to ensure that the calendar item being marked as done is a task.